-In our efforts to create capable, confident, and connected people, we hope that your children will enjoy the boarding house environment, build lasting relationships, and discover a sense of purpose in life that will provide direction in the coming years.
+In our efforts to create capable, confident and connected people, we hope that your children will enjoy the boarding house environment, build lasting relationships, and discover a sense of purpose in life that will provide direction in the coming years.

-With an emphasis on wellbeing, particularly in the wake of a global pandemic, our Director of Boarding and House Directors, along with their support teams, are excited to provide guidance and role modelling to your children, and to build relationships with you, their parents and guardians.
+With an emphasis on wellbeing, our Director of Boarding and House Directors, along with their support teams, are excited to provide guidance and role modelling to your children, and to build relationships with you, their parents and guardians.
 Please use the resources available to build constructive and meaningful relationships with our boarding team as they will take a keen interest in your children's development this year.